 Imagine two runners, on one hand someone completely out of shape trying to run 1 mile in 10 minutes versus a world-class runner.
-The process looks effortless for the world-class runner and it is.
-He put all of his hard work into his preparation resulting in a process that is effortless.
+The process looks effortless for the world-class runner, and it is.
+They put all of the hard work into their preparation, resulting in a process that is effortless.

 Trading Plan Outline

 This outline is a strong base to get you started.
 You can use this plan for all markets, including Stocks, Forex, Futures, Options, and/or Crypto.

 Remember, there’s no formal rules so get creative!